borfebor/alpaca_app/README.md

 ### ![Photo 1.
 Home Page](https://github.com/borfebor/alpaca_app/blob/main/Screenshots/home.png)

-When accessing the GUI, a short description of the preferable workflow for the pipeline is shown in the main body.
-In the side bar, an uploader widget allows the users to import their ProteinGroups.
+When accessing the GUI, a short description of the preferred workflow for the pipeline is shown in the main body.
+In the sidebar, an uploader widget allows users to import their ProteinGroups.
 CSV, TXT and Excel files are compatible with the software.
 Below the widget, different example datasets can be selected to explore the GUI capabilities.

 Sample names and replicates for each studied condition are inferred by the software based on the given names during the search on MaxQuant.